swirlai/swirl-search/README.md

 :warning: Please note the Docker version of SWIRL does not retain results or configuration when shut down.

+:star: Read the [Quick Start Guide](https://github.com/sidprobstein/swirl-search/wiki/1.-Quick-Start) for full installation details

 <br/>

 # Hosted SWIRL

-If you are interested in a Docker w/PostgreSQL back-end, and/or a free trial of SWIRL as a managed service, please [contact support](#support)!
+## If you are interested in a free trial of SWIRL as a managed service, please [contact support](#support)!

 <br/>